blackboard/protractor-sync/README.md

 * Protractor (or something like grunt-protractor-runner, which includes it)
 * asyncblock (`npm install asyncblock`)
-* jasmine (Comes with protractor.
-Other frameworks can be used, but some features only work with jasmine)
+* Jasmine (Comes with Protractor.
+Other frameworks can be used, but some features only work with Jasmine)

+Installation steps:

-`npm install protractor-sync`
+1. `npm install protractor-sync`
-* Update webdriver (`grunt shell:webdriverUpdate`)
+1. Update webdriver (`grunt shell:webdriverUpdate`)

 # Example